preames/public-notes/recurrences.rst

 Skip this until one my examples doesn't make sense, then come back.

-**<STart,Op,Step>** follows the convention SCEV uses for displaying add recurrences and generalizes for any Op.  <Start,Op,Step> expands to:
+**<Start,Op,Step>** follows the convention SCEV uses for displaying add recurrences and generalizes for any Op.  <Start,Op,Step> expands to:

 ::